 St Stithians leads South African schools in the preservation of the environment

 From the ongoing removal of alien vegetation and the replanting of 2 500 indigenous trees, to the cleaning – and subsequent custodianship – of the William Nicol Bird Sanctuary, Saints has shown that it is possible for every school to contribute to the health and welfare of its scholars.
+Our Saints Campus Tree Index can be viewed here.

 Much of the school grounds have been enticed back to their natural state, and visitors to the beautiful Nature Trail created within the grounds, feel as if they are out in the wild.
 Birds are in abundance and recent sightings of herons, honey buzzards, rose-ringed parakeets and a magnificent long-crested eagle bear witness to the success of the venture.
 A bat hotel and owl boxes encourage permanent residents!